History of Kazakhstan: Kazakh Khanate (1465–1718)

+Padishah of Desht-i Qipchaq.
+Portrait of a Kazakh khan, 1550.

 During the reign of Kasym Khan (1511–1523), the khanate expanded considerably.
 Numerous victories in wars against neighbouring countries made the Khanate's reputation and country well known even in Western Europe.
 The first Kazakh code of laws, Qasym Khannyn Qasqa Zholy (Bright Road of Kasym Khan), was also established in 1520.

 Between 1522 and 1538, the Khanate experienced its first civil war.

 The khanate is described in historical texts such as the Tarikh-i-Rashidi (1541–1545) by Muhammad Haidar Dughlat and Zhamigi-at-Tavarikh (1598–1599) by Kadyrgali Kosynuli Zhalayir.

 During the reign of the three sons of Kasym Khan, the authority of the khan weakened somewhat, leading to the eventual fragmentation of the Kazakh Khanate into three distinct "hordes": the Great Horde in southeastern Kazakhstan north of the Tien Shan, the Middle Horde in the central steppe near the Aral Sea, and the Little Horde between the Aral Sea and the Ural River.
 In these regions, the khan’s power was often constrained by tribal leaders, known as sultans, and even more so by the beys and batyrs, heads of the clan-based communities.
 Although the khans nominally commanded a formidable military, their authority relied heavily on the loyalty of these local leaders.

 Haqnazar Khan, the final son of Kasym Khan to rule, emerged as a significant figure in the late 16th century.
 His reign marked a pivotal moment in the history of the Kazakh Khanate, as he faced numerous challenges and was able to reunite the fractured Kazakh hordes.
 His reign was marked not only by the reunification of the Kazakh Khanate but also by his aggressive military campaigns, which included systematic raids into Transoxania, a trend that continued under his successors, including Tauekel Khan, who even temporarily captured Samarkand.
-Expanding his influence beyond the steppes, Haqnazar extended his control to not only the Kazakh people but also neighboring groups such as the Bashkirs, Kyrgyzes, and Nogais.
+Expanding his influence beyond the steppes, Haqnazar extended his control to not only the Kazakh people but also neighboring groups such as the Bashkirs, Kyrgyz, and Nogais.
 His territorial reach grew to encompass key regions including the Khanates of Kazan, Sibir, and Astrakhan, as well as important cities like Bukhara, Khiva, and Tashkent.